Welcome to Pre-Kindergarten (4K)

 2. What types of Proof of Residency are required?

-A proof of residency document is required.
-A mortgage contract, rental agreement or utility bill from the provided address (water, light, etc.) A driver’s license is not acceptable.
-If the parent and student live at an address for which the parent is not the owner, a notary form is required.
+A mortgage contract, rental agreement or utility bill from the provided address (water, light, etc.) If the parent and student live at an address for which the parent is not the owner, a notary form is required.

 3. Can the parent provide an immunization record after 4 year old shots/dr. visit OR exemption certificate provided by the health department?

 A current immunization record is required.
-Parents are to submit the current form and provide an updated form to the teacher after the 4 year old checkup/shots.
-This is a DSS requirement and cannot be omitted.
 An immunization form must be included in the enrollment packet at registration.
 Immunization Exemption certificates issued by the state health department or doctor’s office are allowable in the place of a current immunization record.

 4. Will a letter stating that the Medicaid card is approved and is on the way acceptable?